Callidon/bloom-filters/README.md

 ```
 The example can be run in tests/iblt-example.js

-**Tuning the IBLT** We recommend to use at least a hashcount of 3 and an alpha of 1.5 for at least 50 differences which equals to 1.5*50 = 75 cells.
+**Tuning the IBLT** We recommend to use at least a **hashcount** of 3 and an **alpha** of 1.5 for at least 50 differences which equals to 1.5*50 = 75 cells.
 Then if you insert a huge number of values in there.
-The decoding will work but testing the presence of a value is still probabilistic.
+The decoding will work (whatever the number of differences less than 50) but testing the presence of a value is still probabilistic on the number of elements  inserted.
 Even for the listEntries function.
 For more details we suggest you to read the paper ([full-text article](http://www.sysnet.ucsd.edu/sysnet/miscpapers/EppGooUye-SIGCOMM-11.pdf)).

 ## Export and import